embEDUx/documentation/src/usage/linux.md

 1. Modify *KERNEL\_VERSION* in ***build*** to the desired version, which also has to be the name of the *kernel* branch.
-Finally modify *KERNEL\_DTB* to the desired device tree blobs name and make sure the device tree sources do exist in the kernel sources.
+Finally modify *KERNEL\_DTB* to the desired device tree blobs name.
+Make sure the device tree sources exist in the **Linux** sources, which will be downloaded by the *kernel* branch.
+If not, you need to add them by adding a patch to the *platform* branch.
+In this case the desired device tree sources do exist, so nothing is left to do.
    ```
 ...
 KERNEL_VERSION="3.18.7"